 The Season 2 winter finale ended with Clive finally getting fed up with Liv's personality swings and cutting off ties with her.
 This lasts a grand total of one episode, making for flashbacks of Rob Thomas' similar inability to commit to such a big rift between major characters in Veronica Mars.

 In the Season 2 premiere, Liv resolves to not give up on reconciling with her family after they shut her out.
 This goes completely unacknowledged for the entire rest of the season.
 Rob Thomas admitted that the season featured so many major ongoing storylines that something had to simply be dropped, especially since they ended up with fewer episodes than they'd planned for.
+Deleted scenes show Liv trying to make it up to her brother and finally telling - or rather showing - him she is a zombie.

 In season 5 Liv offhandedly mentions she writes letters but they never answer.